New Ford Explorer review

 The first thing that catches your eye when you climb inside the Ford Explorer is the huge (14.6in) portrait-orientated touchscreen in the centre of the dashboard.

-This features something called Sync Move, which might sound like it’s linked to redecorating a bathroom, but actually means the screen can be adjusted vertically in a 30-degree arc.
+The infotainment system features something called Sync Move, which might sound like it’s linked to redecorating a bathroom, but actually means the screen can be adjusted vertically in a 30-degree arc.
 As a result, you can choose the angle that works best for you and potentially reduce glare.

 It’s disappointing that there are no separate buttons or dials for the functions you use most often, but the climate controls are at least permanently on display at the bottom of the screen.
 What’s more, that screen is responsive, with crisp graphics.